 Admissibility requirements

-To participate in the tendering procedure, the Tenderer shall comply and submit the tender documents and information, demonstrating the following: The Tenderer shall be duly registered in accordance with the legislation of the Republic of Moldova or in another country, where they are established;
+To participate in the tendering procedure, the investor shall comply and submit the tender documents and information, demonstrating the following: The Investor shall be duly registered in accordance with the legislation of the Republic of Moldova or in another country, where they are established;

-The Tenderer is not in a state of insolvency or unable to pay according to the provisions of Insolvency Law no. 149/2012 (as amended on 25.03.2024);
+The Investor is not in a state of insolvency or unable to pay according to the provisions of Insolvency Law no. 149/2012 (as amended on 25.03.2024);

-The Tenderer is not bankrupt or in liquidation, his activities are not under judicial administration, are not the subject of a preventive arrangement, ad hoc mandate or any other agreement concluded with creditors, its activity is not suspended, he is not the subject of a procedure related to these issues and he is not in any other similar situation that would result from a similar procedure provided for by national legislation;
+The Investor is not bankrupt or in liquidation, his activities are not under judicial administration, are not the subject of a preventive arrangement, ad hoc mandate or any other agreement concluded with creditors, its activity is not suspended, he is not the subject of a procedure related to these issues and he is not in any other similar situation that would result from a similar procedure provided for by national legislation;

-The Tenderer has fulfilled its obligations to pay taxes, fees and social security contributions, in accordance with the legal provisions applicable in the Republic of Moldova or in the country where the Tenderer has his head office or is established;
+The Investor has fulfilled its obligations to pay taxes, fees and social security contributions, in accordance with the legal provisions applicable in the Republic of Moldova or in the country where the Investor has his head office or is established;

-Neither the Tenderer nor its legal representative have been convicted by a final judgment of a court of law for an act affecting professional ethics or for making a mistake in professional matters;
+Neither the Investor nor its legal representative have been convicted by a final judgment of a court of law for an act affecting professional ethics or for making a mistake in professional matters;

-Neither the Tenderer nor its legal representative have been convicted by a final judgment of a court of law for fraud, corruption, participation in a criminal organization, money laundering or terrorist financing, crimes related to terrorism or any other illegal activity that harms the financial interests of the Republic of Moldova and the European Union;
+Neither the Investor nor its legal representative have been convicted by a final judgment of a court of law for fraud, corruption, participation in a criminal organization, money laundering or terrorist financing, crimes related to terrorism or any other illegal activity that harms the financial interests of the Republic of Moldova and the European Union;

-The Tenderer is not the subject of a decision to an outstanding recovery order under the Law on State Aid No. 139/2012 (as amended on 24.11.2023);
+The Investor is not the subject of a decision to an outstanding recovery order under the Law on State Aid No. 139/2012 (as amended on 24.11.2023);

-The Tenderer is not an undertaking in difficulty within the meaning of the definition of the Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty;
+The Investor is not an undertaking in difficulty within the meaning of the definition of the Guidelines on State aid for rescuing and restructuring non-financial undertakings in difficulty;

-Neither the Tenderer, its direct or indirect shareholders, controllers, parent undertakings, subsidiaries nor its legal representative, including any of their respective directors, officers, employees or agents, is or has been subject to any international sanctions imposed by the United Nations, the European Union, or any other authority with jurisdiction over them.
+Neither the Investor, its direct or indirect shareholders, controllers, parent undertakings, subsidiaries nor its legal representative, including any of their respective directors, officers, employees or agents, is or has been subject to any international sanctions imposed by the United Nations, the European Union, the Republic of Moldova (e.g., through Law No. 75/2020 on the Procedure for Establishing Violations of Prevention of Money Laundering and Terrorist Financing and Imposition of Sanctions, or the Law on Prevention and Combating of Money Laundering and Terrorism Financing, no. 308/2017), or any other authority with jurisdiction over them.

-The Tenderer and any shareholder in its ownership chain, including its ultimate beneficial owner, or any of its subsidiaries or principals, must not reside, have activities in, trade with or have links to the countries embargoed by OFAC or subject to EU or UN sanctions or is in a country that is blacklisted by the EU;
+The Investor and any shareholder in its ownership chain, including its ultimate beneficial owner, or any of its subsidiaries or principals, must not reside, have activities in, trade with or have links to the countries embargoed by OFAC or subject to EU or UN sanctions or is in a country that is blacklisted by the EU;

-disclose information on Beneficial Owners of the Tenderer (or each member of a Consortium), i.e. natural person(s) who ultimately own or control a company (SPV) and/or the natural persons on whose behalf a transaction or project is being conducted, and/or those persons who exercise ultimate effective control over a legal person or arrangement, have substantial economic interest in or receives substantial economic benefit from a company.
+disclose information on Beneficial Owners of the Investor (or each member of a Consortium), i.e. natural person(s) who ultimately own or control a company (SPV) and/or the natural persons on whose behalf a transaction or project is being conducted, and/or those persons who exercise ultimate effective control over a legal person or arrangement, have substantial economic interest in or receives substantial economic benefit from a company.
 These should encompass in particular individuals who meet one or more of the following five conditions:

-directly or indirectly holds more than 10% of shares in the Prospective Tenderer;
+directly or indirectly holds more than 10% of shares in the Prospective Investor;

-directly or indirectly holds more than 10% of voting rights in the Prospective Tenderer;
+directly or indirectly holds more than 10% of voting rights in the Prospective Investor;